astral-sh/ruff/docs/preview.md

 rule will need to be selected with its exact code, e.g. `--select ALL,HYP001`.

 If preview mode is not enabled, this setting has no effect.

-## Legacy behavior

-Before the preview mode was introduced, new rules were added in a "nursery" category that required selection of rules with their exact codes — similar to if `explicit-preview-rules` is enabled.

-The nursery category has been deprecated and all rules in the nursery are now considered to be in preview.
-For backwards compatibility, nursery rules are selectable with their exact codes without enabling preview mode.
-However, this behavior will display a warning and support will be removed in a future release.